nik282000/Network-Machine-Monitor/README.md

 # Network-Machine-Monitor

-machinemonitor - Checks a list of machines with ping, feeds an output to the printer script.
+machinemonitor - Checks a list of machines with ping and feeds an output to a printer script.
 Location of the printer script and config file is hardcoded and will need to be adjusted accordingly.

 machinemonitor.cfg - List of machines to be checked.
 Contains the address of the machines, human readable names and machines'  last status.
 One machine per line in the format:
 [IP/domain] [Human readable name] [last status]